Hypertension is also known as high blood pressure. It occurs when there is too much pressure in the blood vessels.

 - Follow the Canada's Food Guide recommendations

-- Limiting your alcohol consumption to less than 14 standard drinks per week for men and 9 for women
+- Limiting your alcohol consumption to fewer than 14 standard drinks per week for men and 9 for women

 - Aiming for a healthy body weight